State voter fraud system fractures as Republicans opt out

 West Virginia Secretary of State Mac Warner, a Republican, will push ahead with the state's plans to leave the system, spokesperson Mike Queen said after Friday's meeting.

-Michigan Secretary of State Jocelyn Benson, a Democrat, said Friday’s actions included some “meaningful changes” to the group's bylaws and membership agreement — all aimed at expanding its reach into the future.
+The departures have frustrated some state election officials who remain involved in the effort.

-“It’s important to remember, however, the misinformation at the heart of the attacks on ERIC is easily debunked,” Benson said in a statement.
-“And it’s notable that the states at the forefront of these attacks, who have a newfound desire to opt out of sending eligible citizens information on how to register to vote, are led by Republican politicians who are actively trying to curry favor from their party’s extremists and, in most cases, Trump himself, to further their own future aspirations for higher office.”
+“It’s notable that the states at the forefront of these attacks, who have a newfound desire to opt out of sending eligible citizens information on how to register to vote, are led by Republican politicians who are actively trying to curry favor from their party’s extremists and, in most cases, Trump himself, to further their own future aspirations for higher office," said Michigan Secretary of State Jocelyn Benson, a Democrat, in a statement.

 The states' departures threaten to undermine a voluntary effort that has stood for more than a decade as the only national system that helps states identify voters who are not eligible to cast a ballot.